 Reconstructed coding projection is converted to ERP format with picture size equal to the high fidelity ERP original video.
 WS-PSNR is measured between original and reconstructed ERP in high fidelity resolution.

 Objective metrics are calculated for dynamic viewports within a Field Of View (FoV), calculated based on 2D rectilinear viewport pictures generated from 360180 video.
 The viewport rendered from the reconstructed coding projection (reconstructed viewport) will be compared with an anchor generated from the high fidelity ERP (original viewport).
 For each test sequence, 2 dynamic viewports will be generated, with a field of view size of 7575.
 Viewport parameters for each test sequence are listed in Table 4.
 A center position of each viewport is provided in (yaw, pitch).
-A range of (yaw, pitch) offset positions are provided for the first and last pictures of the sequence, with linear interpolation of the offset position for the other pictures in the sequence.
+For the dynamic viewport, a range of (yaw, pitch) offset positions are provided for the first and last pictures of the sequence, with linear interpolation of the offset position for the other pictures in the sequence.
 360Lib software is used to generate the dynamic viewports.
-The output of viewport generation is 10 bits 4:2:0 YUV video of the size listed in Table 4 according to [9].
+The output of viewport generation is 10 bits 4:2:0 YUV video of the size listed in Table 4.
 Between original viewport and reconstructed viewport.
 PSNR will be measured.